osalvador/ReplicaDB/ARCHITECTURE_DECISIONS.md

 - **Met:** Authenticated users can log in, view the dashboard, and inspect job/run detail with no create/edit/trigger/cancel/schedule affordance present in Phase 2a.
 - **Met:** The job editor, schedule management, and trigger/cancel/retry actions in Phase 2b operate against the same backend contract validated since Phase 1c-1/1c-2, with no API changes required.
-- The permission editor and user/role administration in Phase 2c enforce the same backend ACLs from Phase 1c-3a+b; the frontend never becomes a second source of authorization truth.
+- **Met:** The permission editor and user/role administration in Phase 2c use the existing backend ACLs from Phase 1c-3a+b; the frontend never becomes a second source of authorization truth.
 - Generated TypeScript types stay in sync with `/api/v1` through the OpenAPI specification, with no hand-maintained DTO duplicating the Java response records.

 ### Phase 3